 Mirjana Maletić-Savatić, M.D., Ph.D.

-Associate Professor, Department of Pediatrics-Neurology, Department of Neuroscience, Baylor College of Medicine
+Associate Professor, Department of Pediatrics-Neurology, Baylor College of Medicine

-Investigator, Jan and Dan Duncan Neurological Research Institute
+Principal Investigator, the Jan and Dan Duncan Neurological Research Institute

 Director, Human Disease Cellular Model Core, Intellectual and Developmental Disabilities Research Center, Baylor College of Medicine

 Cynthia and Anthony G. Petrello Endowed Scholar in Neurological Research, Texas Children's Hospital